seamusdemora/PiFormulae/RPi4bSleep.md

 #### 5. Summary

 That's a 90% reduction in power consumption in `halt`/`poweroff` mode.
-It's certainly an improvement, but especially given the initial claim, it is also very disappointing!
-Not only is it an [order of magnitude greater than claimed by "Raspberry Pi Engineer"](https://www.raspberrypi.org/forums/viewtopic.php?p=1484347#p1484347), it's not even close to a value that would permit battery-powered operation in many remote-sensor applications.
-The claim was *misleading* - a *typo* or a *Raspberry Lie*?
+It's certainly an improvement, but given the initial claim, it is also disappointing!
+Not only is it an [order of magnitude greater than claimed by "Raspberry Pi Engineer"](https://www.raspberrypi.org/forums/viewtopic.php?p=1484347#p1484347), it's not low enough to permit battery-powered operation in many remote-sensor applications. ***The claim was misleading***.

 #### 6. Revert to original firmware - OPTION